DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?stackName=datadog-forwarder&templateURL=https://datadog-cloudformation-template.s3.amazonaws.com/aws/forwarder/latest.yaml)

-1. Log into your admin AWS account/role and deploy the CloudFormation Stack with the button above.
+1. Log into your admin AWS account or role and deploy the CloudFormation Stack with the button above.
 2. Fill in `DdApiKey` and select the appropriate `DdSite`.
 All other parameters are optional.
 3. Click **Create stack**, and wait for the creation to complete.
 4. Find the installed forwarder Lambda function under the stack's "Resources" tab with logical ID `Forwarder`.
 5. [Set up triggers to the installed Forwarder](https://docs.datadoghq.com/logs/guide/send-aws-services-logs-with-the-datadog-lambda-function/#set-up-triggers).
 6. Repeat the above steps in another region if you operate in multiple AWS regions.

-**Note:** If you had previously enabled your AWS Integration using the following [CloudFormation template](https://github.com/DataDog/cloudformation-template/tree/master/aws) from your AWS integration tile in Datadog, your account should already be provisioned with a Datadog Lambda Forwarder function.
+**Note:** If you had previously enabled your AWS Integration using the following [CloudFormation template](https://github.com/DataDog/cloudformation-template/tree/master/aws) from your AWS integration page in Datadog, your account should already be provisioned with a Datadog Lambda Forwarder function.
 **Note:** The code block of the Datadog Lambda Forwarder function is empty, as the logic is implemented through a Lambda layer.

 <!-- xxz tab xxx -->